canonical/launchpad-manual/docs/user/reference/packaging/ppas/ppa.rst

 version of Ubuntu against which they're built becomes obsolete.

 .. note::
-    :ref:`consumer-hosting` allow you to have private PPAs.
+    :ref:`Proprietary hosting <proprietary-hosting>` allow you to have private PPAs.

 .. note::
     We do not allow uploading pre-built binary packages.